rodey1998/NSM-Engineer/zeek_install.md

 > `journalctl -xeu <service>` - troubleshooting a service, extra info

-10. `/opt/fsf/fsf-client/fsf_client.py --full interface.sh` - scan file to esnure fsf is working make sure you run as elastic not root
+10. `/opt/fsf/fsf-client/fsf_client.py --full interface.sh` - scan file to ensure fsf is working make sure you run as elastic not root. also be in home directory if not full path

 ---